USS Wasp (CV-7): Guadalcanal Campaign

 The early flights of Wildcats and Dauntlesses were assigned specific targets: Tulagi, Gavutu, Tanambogo, Halavo, Port Purvis on Florida Island, Haleta, Bungana, and the radio station dubbed "Asses' Ears".

 The Wildcats, led by Lieutenant Shands and his wingman Ensign S. W. Forrer, patrolled the north coast toward Gavatu.
 The other two headed for the seaplane facilities at Tanambogo.
 The Grummans, arriving simultaneously at daybreak, surprised the Japanese and strafed patrol planes and fighter-seaplanes in the area.
-Fifteen Kawanishi H8K "Emily" flying boats and seven Nakajima A6M2-N "Rufe" floatplane fighters were destroyed by Shands' fighters during low-level strafing passes.
+Fifteen Kawanishi H8K "Emily" flying boats and seven Nakajima A6M2-N "Rufe" floatplane fighters were destroyed by during low-level strafing passes.
 Shands was credited with four "Rufes" and one "Emily", while his wingman, Forrer, was credited with three "Rufes" and an "Emily" and would later be awarded the Navy Cross for his efforts.
 Lieutenant Wright and Ensign Kenton were credited with three patrol planes apiece and a motorboat tending the "Emilys"; Ensigns Reeves and Conklin were each credited with two and shared a fifth patrol plane between them.
-The strafing Wildcats also destroyed an aviation fuel truck and a truck loaded with spare parts.
+The strafing also destroyed an aviation fuel truck and a truck loaded with spare parts.

 Post-attack assessment estimated that the antiaircraft and shore battery sites pinpointed by intelligence had been destroyed by the Dauntless dive bombers in their first attack.
-None of Wasp's planes was shot down, but Ensign Reeves landed his Wildcat aboard Enterprise after running low on fuel.
+None of Wasp's planes were shot down, but Ensign Reeves landed his Wildcat aboard Enterprise after running low on fuel.

 At 07:04, Wasp launched 12 Avengers loaded with bombs for use against land targets, and led by Lieutenant H. A. Romberg.
 The Avengers silenced resistance by bombing Japanese troop concentrations east of the knob of land known as Hill 281, in the Makambo-Sasapi sector, and the prison on Tulagi Island.

 Some 10,000 men had been put ashore during the first day's operations against Guadalcanal, and met only slight resistance.
 On Tulagi, however, the Japanese resisted stoutly, retaining about 1/5 of the island by nightfall.
-Wasp, Saratoga, and Enterprise – with their screens – retired to the southward at nightfall.
+Wasp, Saratoga, and Enterprise – with their screens – retired to the south at nightfall.